 Enjoying local food has always been the best part of any traveler’s trips.
 Every country offers its own cuisine which is normally influenced by many factors such as geographical location, climatic conditions, and culture.
-Traveling to Iran, an ancient vast land with a diverse climate in every corner of the country, you will find various delicious foods, some may sound strange to you at first but they totally worth to be tried.
+Traveling to Iran, an ancient vast land with a diverse climate in every corner of the country, you will find various delicious foods, some may sound strange to you at first but they are totally worth trying.
 Stay with us here in this article to know some of the most unusual foods in Iran.

 Strolling in the streets of Iran early in the morning, you will see Iranians go to special restaurants for a special Persian breakfast.
 Kale Pache is honestly considered among the most unusual Iranian foods, however, we recommend you not to miss at least trying a bit of this energetic Iranian breakfast!

 Kale Pache means the head and hooves of sheep (including the coveted eyes, tongue, and brain) served with sour lemon beside it.

 Do not worry!
 The heads and hooves have been completely cleaned and are cooked with cinnamon and some herbal leaves for more flavor and a pleasant aroma.
 This thick soup is served mostly in restaurants since cooking it is a totally time-consuming process (it takes at least 8 hours to be prepared).

 Halim is Asian food, however, it is cooked differently in various parts of Asia.
 The Iranian version is prepared with Wheat and meat (either lamb or turkey).
 The highlight of Iranian Haleem is the long time it takes to be prepared to let the meat get as tender as possible, and let you make the most of it.
 Haleem is often served as breakfast in Iran, a nutritious breakfast keeping you full all day!
 And is usually served with some butter, cinnamon powder, and sugar on it.